 Mount Urgull is the hill located at the edge of the parte vieja and easily accessible by foot from it.
 The way up is quite steep but perfectly doable by almost anyone.
-During the hike, you enjoy the panoramic views to the various sides of the city.
+During the hike, you enjoy the panoramic views of the various sides of the city.
 We can see both La Concha and Zurriola beach.

 On top of Mount Urgull there’s the old 12th-century castillo de la mota, which used to be the last shelter of San Sebastian through the many attacks and sieges it suffered during 800 years.
 In 1950 it was also built there the sacred heart statue which blends surprisingly well in the landscape and it reminds us of the Christ the Redeemer in Rio de Janeiro, Brazil.

 Around the bottom of Mount Urgull, it was built a new promenade, the Paseo Nuevo.
 This is quite famous for huge waves hitting the rocks (particularly in winter).

 5. Visit Mount Igueldo and Piene Del Viento

 On the other side of La Concha Bay there’s another iconic mount, Mount Igueldo, where you can get an amazing view of La Concha, Santa Clara Island, and the old town.
 On top of Mount Igueldo, there’s a park, on the bottom, there’s a nice artwork called Piene del Viento.

 Piene del Viento (The comb of the wind)